Latest News

 Maguire: Turkey's clean energy growth is bad for the gas market bulls

-Turkey is among the fastest-growing markets for power in the world.
-Natural gas and LNG exporters have targeted the country as an important potential growth market.
+Turkey is one the fastest growing power markets in the world, and natural gas and LNG exporters have targeted the country as an important potential growth market.
 They may be disappointed by the rapid expansion of Turkey's clean energy supplies.

 Solar capacity has increased dramatically in Turkey, and last month solar electricity production surpassed gas-fired electricity for the first time.
 The country's very first nuclear plant will be starting up production within the next few months.